CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/translate.md

 },
 ```

-In this example, the bundle was routed to both receivers as it contained observations that they were configured to receive,
+In this example, the bundle was routed to both receivers as it contained a observation that they were configured to receive,
 so it passed the condition filter.
 At the end of the route step, an `Endpoint` resource is added to the bundle with references
 to the observations that should be kept when the translation step happens.